gargshi/mini_ide/README.md

 Electron will start and automatically deploy the app.

-To checkout the prebuilt exe, check out the [releases](https://github.com/gargshi/mini_ide/releases/latest) page.
+To get the prebuilt portable binary, check out the [releases](https://github.com/gargshi/mini_ide/releases/latest) page.
 Download and extract the ZIP archive and run the Mini IDE.exe file.

 ---